laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 ``[p]warnings`` command.
 This command also allows to edit the reason of the warning, or delete them.

+.. tip:: The warn level defaults to 1 if you omit it.

 """"""
 warn 1
 """"""